Largemouth Bass

 Largemouth bass can be caught all year round, although you must tailor your approach to the season.

 Bass start the year attempting to conserve energy in the cold of winter.
-While they will feed, they are mainly looking to have easy meals that require little to no energy expenditure.
+While they will feed, they primarily want easy meals that require little to no energy expenditure.
 If you’re looking to get a bite during the winter months, it’s worth fishing deep holes with slow-moving bait.

 As spring begins, largemouth bass will start to prepare for the spawn.
-With warming water temperatures, the bass move into shallow water to take advantage of the heat and new food sources.
+With warming water temperatures, the bass move into shallow water to exploit the heat and emerging food sources.
 This leads to very productive early morning fishing with topwater baits.

-Due to high water temperature, summer can be some of the most challenging fishing all year.
-As the sun comes up, there is a narrow window of cool water temperatures and high light penetration.
-These early summer mornings can be the most fun when fishing topwater baits through lily pads and around docks.
+Due to high water temperatures, summer can provide some of the most challenging fishing conditions.
+As the sun rises, though, there is a brief period of cool water temperatures combined with abundant sunlight.
+These early summer mornings can be extremely fun and productive when fishing topwater baits through lily pads and around docks.

-As fall approaches, the fish will start to hunker down, and in preparation for the incoming colder months, largemouth bass will start to gather together in schools.
-The fish are difficult to pattern and predict, which leads the angler to attempt various approaches, depending on the day’s conditions.
+As fall approaches, the fish will start to hunker down.
+Anticipating the chill of the coming months, largemouth bass start congregating in schools.
+During this period, the fish are difficult to pattern and predict, meaning the best approach is to try different tactics depending on the day’s conditions.

 Best Baits

-It is easy to be overwhelmed with the sheer amount of tackle options there are to choose from.
+Given the vast array of tackle options available for largemouth bass, it’s easy to feel overwhelmed when trying to make a choice.
 However, all largemouth bass fishing baits can be broken down into four categories; topwater, search baits, crankbaits, or slow baits.
 There is an optimal time, place, water condition, and temperature for them all.

 A largemouth bass fish caught with a spinnerbait

-Search baits are suitable for all seasons, except the winter, and they are best used when the fish have moved into deeper water.
-The angler should target submerged structures that the fish are likely to have congregated around.
-Then, make multiple presentations with the search bait while intermittently stopping or popping it on the retrieval.
-A classic search bait is a white spinnerbait with tandem willow leaf blades that are copper in color.
+Search baits are suitable for all seasons except winter, and they are best used when the fish have moved into deeper water.
+When fishing these lures, target submerged structures that the fish are likely to have congregated around.
+Then, make multiple presentations with the search bait while intermittently stopping or popping it on retrieval.
+The classic search bait is a white spinnerbait with tandem willow leaf blades that are copper in color.

 Crankbaits are a complex and diverse family of fishing lures.
 They can be used at all depths and in nearly any water condition.
 It is good to have a wide variety of them on standby for any number of potential situations.
 They shine in cold, deep, clear water conditions.
 Selecting the correct diving crankbait is critical as it allows you to present it in the right section of the water column.

 Soft plastics and jigs can be used in a wide variety of situations and circumstances.
-They come into their own when the fishing can be a bit slow and are very effective during the spawn.
-Pitching a Texas rigged worm into a bed with a large female has resulted in many tournament victories.
-I find the pumpkin seed-colored fluke a devasting option on my local waters.
+They come into their own when the fishing has become a bit slow and are particularly effective during the spawn.
+Many tournaments have been won by pitching a Texas-Rigged worm into a nest inhabited by a large female.
+I find the pumpkin seed-colored fluke a devasting option on my local water.

 A rig caught largemouth bass